DelbyPicnic/Rack/README.md

 ### Tinker Board Notes

-When configuring Audio Out module, choose ... for HDMI output, and ... for 3.5mm jack output.
+When configuring Audio Out module, choose "hw:rockchip,miniarm-codec,0" for HDMI output, and "hw:USB Audio OnBoard,2" for 3.5mm jack output.

 Due to some issues with Xorg, the framerate is less than the hardware can achive.
 Support for running without an X server is in development.

 ### Raspberry Pi Notes

+Raspberry Pi 3 is supported.
+I don't expect any good results with older models.

 GL driver must be enabled either manually via `config.txt` or using `raspi-config` (Advanced Options -> GL Driver).